andrewilf/Battleship/README.md

 Play game here: https://andrewilf.github.io/Battleship/

+This project was made during a Software Engineering Immersive course by General Assembly.
+This was the first project during the course and thus is quite rough in its design with plenty of "janky" design choices.

+Should I ever wish to revisit this project, it would likely be rebuilt from scratch on a game engine however feel free to branch the code if for some reason you wish to improve it.

+# Game Rules
 Battleship is a turn based game where two players are trying to sink the opposing players fleet.
-Each player has 5 ships in their fleet of varying sizes and take turns to targets coordinates on the opponents board.
-Any time a player hits a segment of an opposing ship, they get to attack again.
+Each player has five ships in their fleet of varying sizes and take turns to targets coordinates on the opponents board.

+- You start the game by placing your five ships on your grid to the left.
+Use the mouse wheel to rotate the ship 90 degrees.
+- After the ships are placed, you can click a tile on your opponents grid to the right to attack it.
+If you miss, it will be your opponents turn.
+- You cannot attack a coordinate which has already been attacked.
+- Any time a player hits a segment of an opposing ship, they get to attack again.
 A ship is sunk when all parts of it have been hit by the opponent.

-Most of the visual features of this game were done with mostly vanilla javaScript and JQuery.
+- The game continues until one player has sunk of five ships on the opposite site.
+- The opponent was programmed to attack randomly.
+Play on a higher difficulty to up the challenge.

+Easy Mode: You have a 8x8 board while your opponent has a 7x7 board.
+Medium Mode: You have a 7x7 board while your opponent has a 9x9 board.
+Hard Mode: You have a 6x6 board while your opponent has a 10x10 board.

 # Technologies used:
 - HTML